 - 1. Creation of Community Power Aggregation Committee, - 2.
 Creation of a Draft Plan with public hearings, - 3.
 Approval of a Plan by Community Power Aggregation Committee, - 4.
-Select Board adopts the Plan and votes to submit the Plan to Town Meeting, - 5.
-Approval of the Plan at Town Meeting, and - 6.
-Review and approval of the Plan by the Public Utilities Commission.2
+Approval of the Plan by Town Council

+5. Review and approval of the Plan by the Public Utilities Commission.2